 Shoe box sized Christmas packages are sent to the neediest and poorest communities and Indian reservations, where children may have little or no expectation of Christmas presents.

-An explanation of "Apportionments" The UMW Church is a connectional church; i.e., each church is connected to every other congregation through the General Church.
+An explanation of "Apportionments" The UM Church is a connectional church; i.e., each church is connected to every other congregation through the General Church.
 (As opposed to a congregational system, wherein, every congregation is independent of one another, such as is the case in the Southern Baptist Church.)
-Our apportionments reflect our share of the costs of the general ministry of the UMW and Balt-Wash Conference.
+Our apportionments reflect our share of the costs of the general ministry of the UM and Balt-Wash Conference.
 Each conference has the ability to determine how costs are apportioned.
 The B-WC has chosen to use the amount that churches spend on themselves as the apportionment basis.
 Ours is 24%; based on spending on Pastor's compensation, staff salaries, program expenses and operating expenses.
 Money we spend on capital improvements or money we give away is not included in the formula.
 Contrary to some views that it is a "tax", the apportionment is our contribution to the larger ministry -- a feat larger than any one church.
-Please consider our apportionment as a "pledge" to support the (greater) ministry of the UMW.
+Please consider our apportionment as a "pledge" to support the (greater) ministry of the UM Church.

 51st year -- GSUMC UMW 'Special Recognition' Awards

-During the Annual Spring Salad Luncheon on May 4, 2009, the following persons were honored by the UMW.
+During the Annual Spring Salad Luncheon on May 4, 2009, the following persons were honored by the UMWomen.
 For the first time, two teenagers -- Jonathon Frame and Valerie Campbell -- were honored, along with Vernice Lee, Carol Penne, Pat McConnell (2nd time) and Janice Taggert (also 2nd time).
 The Women's group periodically recognizes folks for all they do for the church!

 Five Honored at 52nd 'Special Recognition' Luncheon